flufsor/netscan/README.md

 # Netscan

-A Network port scanner for linux that can scan for accessible devices and tries to find network device information with CDP/LLDP.
+A Network port scanner for linux that can scan for accessible devices and tries to find network device information with CDP/LLDP and scans a found network using NMAP.

 ## Usage